-For the metric successful enrollment, the student populations experiencing disproportionate impact are Black/African American, first-generation, and Latinx/Hispanic students.
+For the metric Vision for Success definition of completion, the student populations experiencing disproportionate impact are Black/African American, first-generation, and Latinx/Hispanic students.

 Student Groups Outcomes by 2024-2025 First-Generation Increase by 74.2% (i.e., 49) the Vision for Success definition of completion within three years for first-generation college students.
 Foster Youth Increase by 266.7% (i.e., 8) the Vision for Success definition of completion within three years for foster youth students.